I’M ERIN

 Like a lot of writers, I started playing with stories as a kid.
 I launched Spot News, the daily newspaper of record on Jupiter.
 Wrote a book of myths.
 Rewrote key scenes from The Lion, The Witch, and the Wardrobe so Lucy had a sword instead of a horn.

-I turned that passion for stories into a career as a documentary television producer and scriptwriter.
+I followed that passion for stories into a career as a documentary television producer and scriptwriter.
 My job: to watch hours of raw footage shot in the field and find the story.
 Piece it together into an 45-minute story, or a 23-minute story, or even a 6-minute story, depending on the show.
 Do it again the next week.
 Over the course of fourteen years, I worked on shows ranging from PBS to HGTV to the Food Network.
 Taking in the raw material.
 Finding the heart of the story.
 Making it shine.

-But my first love – fiction – was calling.
-I headed back to school to get my MFA.
-It was there that I first learned about developmental editing.
-A developmental editor focuses on the big picture.
+Grad school is where I first learned about developmental editing.
+Developmental editing focuses on the big picture.
 It asks the question, does this story work?
 And it uses story structure to answer that question.
 It’s a lot like writing documentary television shows.
 Take in the raw material.
 Find the heart of the story.
 Make it shine.
 I realized developmental editing was the work I’d been doing my whole career.

 The Whole Story Coach Way